Core Values

 Gospel-Centered

-Our first core value is that we believe the Gospel of Jesus Christ is the central purpose of all Scripture and therefore should be central to all Christian discipleship.
-We teach the Scriptures as the whole counsel of God with the Gospel as the lens.
-The method of teaching we use in our public worship, in general, is expositional preaching with the Gospel as the lens.
+We believe the gospel of Jesus Christ is the central purpose of all Scripture and therefore should be central to all Christian discipleship.
+We teach the Scriptures as the whole counsel of God, with the gospel as the lens.
+In our public worship, our general method of teaching is expositional preaching.

-Our second core value is that we believe the Church is central to the life of every Christian.
-Christians are called to live in and submit to the shepherding of a local Church (Hebrews 10:25-25).
-The Church is where Christians build intimate relationships, gain guidance and wisdom for life decisions, are held accountable to walk in the truth of Scripture, and also participate in the work of the ministry and furtherance of the mission of Christ.
+We believe Christians are called to live in and submit to the shepherding of a local Church (Hebrews 10:24-25).
+The Church should be where Christians build their most intimate relationships, gain guidance and wisdom for life decisions, are held accountable to walk in the truth of Scripture, and participate in the work of ministry and the furtherance of the mission of Christ.

 Multigenerational

-Our fourth core value is that we believe our generation has the responsibility to declare the Lord’s goodness to the next one.
-We seek to resist generational fragmentation and choose rather to willingly take the more difficult path of multigenerational corporate worship.
+We believe our generation has the responsibility to declare the Lord’s goodness to the next one.
+We seek to resist generational fragmentation and instead willingly choose the more difficult path of multigenerational corporate worship.

 Historically Rooted